Sam Sturt: AFL Career

+Fremantle (2019-)

+Early Career (2019-2022)

 Upon moving to Fremantle, he played for Peel Thunder in the West Australian Football League (WAFL), Fremantle's reserve team, however he missed two months of football after suffering two concussion injuries early in the 2019 season.

 Sturt made his AFL debut for Fremantle in the opening round of the 2020 AFL season at Marvel Stadium against Essendon.
 He earned a Rising Star nomination after kicking three goals and amassing 10 disposals in the match.